nuuuwan/news_lk3_data/README.md

 *2024-04-08 12:56:00* · [`economynextcom`](https://economynext.com/sri-lanka-president-on-the-offensive-as-election-looms-hits-out-at-sjb-npp-157879/) · `en`

-ECONOMYNEXT — As Sri Lanka’s presidential election inches closer, President Ranil Wickremesinghe is increasingly on the offensive, hitting out both the main opposition Samagi Jana Balawegaya and the leftist National People’s Power (NPP).
+ECONOMYNEXT — As Sri Lanka’s presidential election inches closer, President Ranil Wickremesinghe is increasingly on the offensive, hitting out at both the main opposition Samagi Jana Balawegaya (SJB) and the leftist National People’s Power (NPP).

-Wickremesinghe told a gathering in Kandy on Sunday March 07 that the SJB has not inherited the policies of his United National Party (UNP), the party it broke off of from, with its economic policy now overseen by former members of the ruling Sri Lanka Podujana Peramuna (SLPP).
+Wickremesinghe told a gathering in Kandy on Sunday April 07 that the SJB has not inherited the policies of his United National Party (UNP), the party it broke off of from, with its economic policy now overseen by former members of the ruling Sri Lanka Podujana Peramuna (SLPP).

 The SJB, once poised to take control of the UNP headquarters at ‘Sirikotha’ in 2020 under the UNP banner, claimed Wickremesinghe, is now being influenced by the chairman of the SLPP and other factions.